 The world has slowly become more connected over time.
 People take an interest in other cultures and want to experience them themselves.
 Traveling is an exciting part of life because it broadens your horizons and provides excellent educational opportunities, but how can you do so sustainably?
-Here’s why you should focus on ecotourism when vacationing.
+To celebrate World Tourism Day 2023 under the theme “Tourism and green investment”, we dive deep into the world of ecotourism and explore new and innovative solutions to promote the movement of people around the world.

 What Is Ecotourism?